-Avoid standing in line, save gas and time ... renew online at renewexpress.com (subject to eligibility).
+Avoid standing in line, and save gas and time — use our online registration renewal service (subject to eligibility).
 You can also renew by mail, which costs less than renewing in person.

 Will the Tax Collector send me a reminder to renew my boat registration/decal before it expires?